Nuclear Power in Armenia

 In December 1988, a powerful earthquake, resulting in the deaths of at least 25,000 people, occurred in northwestern Armenia.
 The Metsamor nuclear power plant 75 km from the epicentre continued operating normally with no damage, but both units were subsequently shut down in 1989 due to safety concerns regarding seismic vulnerability.

 Unit 1, after 13 years operation, is now being decommissioned.
 In 1993, it was decided to restart the second unit due to the severe economic crisis and this was achieved in 1995, after 6.5 years shutdown.
 Since then the International Atomic Energy Agency (IAEA) has been participating in safety improvements at the plant, which was scheduled to close in 2016 but will now continue until the new unit is commissionedb.
-In September 2013 Russia announced an agreement to extend the life of the plant by ten years, apparently to 2026, with no mention of plans for a new unit.
-In November 2013 Russia approved a loan for this work, expected to cost at least $150 million.
+In September 2013 Russia announced an agreement to undertake works to extend the life of the plant by ten years, and in May 2014 Russia agreed to provide $300 million for upgrading the plant to enable life extension to 2026.
+An intergovernmental agreement was signed in December 2014.
+In May 2015 parliament agreed to accept a $30 million grant from Russia and approved a $270 million loan for 15 years at 3%.

 All fuel is supplied by Russia, but this incurred significant foreign debt – some $40 million.
 As a result, the plant has been operated by a subsidiary of RAO UES and Rosenergoatom since 2003, as part of an arrangement to help pay off those debts to TVEL.
 This agreement, now with Inter-RAO, was extended by five years in 2008.